BBVA/kapow/docs/source/tutorial/tutorial01.rst

 **Senior**

-  Don't worry it is pretty easy.
-Basically we will provide an HTTP endpoint managed by *Kapow!* at the **Corporate Server**; when the project team wants to perform a backup they only need to call the endpoint and *Kapow!* will call the backup script.
+  Don't worry, it is pretty easy.
+Basically we will provide an ``HTTP`` endpoint managed by *Kapow!* at the **Corporate Server**; when the project team wants to perform a backup they only need to call the endpoint and *Kapow!* will call the backup script.

 **Junior**